 In 1989, the Michael P. Metcalf Memorial Fund was established at the Rhode Island Foundation to honor the memory of Michael P. Metcalf, publisher of the Providence Journal.
 Additional money from the Christine T. Grinavic Adventurer's Fund, established in Christine Grinavic's memory, supplements Metcalf awards.
-Christine was a University of Rhode Island student and 2001 Metcalf award winner who was lost at sea in 2007.
+Christine was a University of Rhode Island graduate and 2001 Metcalf award winner who was lost at sea in 2007.

 The funds provide grants to college students to subsidize experiences intended to broaden their perspective and enhance personal growth.
 They may include travel in this country and abroad and a variety of internship and public service programs.
 The award does not reimburse students for unearned summer wages.
 Traditional programs and those that are a regular part of the student’s curriculum of his/her institution’s offerings — such as a sponsored junior year abroad or a departmentally sponsored summer research program — will not be funded.